SMALP network

 Michael Overduin, Professor, Department of Biochemistry at the University of Alberta will present Novel polymers for memtein solubilization and analysis , and has been developing a set of SMA derivatives and related polymers developed for native membrane protein oligomers and lipid complexes.
 PDF slides.

-SMALP Conference in Utrecht
+SMALP Conference in Utrecht on April 26, 2019

-A SMALP meeting held on Friday April 26, 2019 gathered 125 participants to form the world's largest native nanodisc.
+The 125 participants to form the world's largest native nanodisc.
 With a diameter of over 7 meters, the big SMALP included people dressed in red-orange, blue-green and grey-black to represent protein, lipid and polymer components, respectively.